Minecraftian14/ErrorExplorer/README.md

 (See unit tests for an example of `ObjectProvider` construction based on Json.)

-The `ObjectProvider` provides an object on the basis of a `Property`:
+The `ObjectProvider` provides an object on the basis of a `PropertyToken`:
 ```
 interface ObjectProvider {
    Object provideFor(Property propertyToken);
 }
 ```
-A `Property` is as elementary as this:
+A `PropertyToken` is as elementary as this:
 ```
 interface Property {
    String getName();